digital-work-lab/handbook/docs/lab_basics/Vacation.md

 ---
 layout: default
-title: Vacation the administrative process
+title: Vacation
 parent: Lab Basics
-nav_order: 11
+nav_order: 6
 ---

-# Vacation: the administrative process
+# Vacation
 Welcome to the "Vacation Handbook" for the digital-work lab!
 This guide streamlines the administrative process for requesting and managing vacation time.
 It promotes work-life balance and productivity.
 Find instructions on submitting requests, required information, deadlines, and notifications.
 Enjoy your time off and return refreshed.

 ## 1. Requesting Vacation